How to Practice Typing Without Getting Bored

 3) Smooth rhythm drill

-Focus on evenly paced keystrokes instead of fast bursts followed by stalls.
+Focus on evenly paced keystrokes instead of fast bursts followed by long pauses.
 This improves consistency and endurance.

 4) Weak-key focus

 Pick 2 or 3 keys you often miss and spend a few minutes targeting them.
-Small corrections here often produce fast gains.
+Small corrections here can produce noticeable gains.

 5) Level-up round